aklabo/peta2/README.md

 # peta2

+- PETA PETA application with Node.js
-- Any contribution will be welcomed from anyone in this organization.
+- Any kind of contribution will be welcomed by anyone in this organization.